expo/expo/docs/pages/guides/config-plugins.md

       {
-        /* Values passed to the plugin */ "cameraPermission": "Allow $(PRODUCT_NAME) to access your camera", "microphonePermission": "Allow $(PRODUCT_NAME) to access your microphone", }
+        /* Values passed to the plugin */ "cameraPermission": "Allow $(PRODUCT_NAME) to access your camera", "microphonePermission": "Allow $(PRODUCT_NAME) to access your microphone" }
     ]
   ]